-I am enamored with the medieval code of conduct when it comes to relationships – the importance of chivalry.
+I am enamored with the medieval code of chivalry.
 I love the idea of knights, castles, and battling for a woman’s affection.
 The gowns, the corsets, the Lancelots…

-Then I shake myself from my reverie, and realize that women were often treated like property in those days – like a horse, and sometimes at a much lower value than a horse.
-I remember that it was generally considered OK to have a mistress, and that women had to accept this.
+Then I shake myself from my reverie and realize that women were often treated like property in those days—like horses, and sometimes at a much lower value than a horse.
 Women had to be dainty, delicate, and proper.

 Fantasies of true love haven’t been fair on men either.
 They’re supposed to be heroic and offer endless declarations of love while still maintaining their manliness.
 They have to be romantic, sweep women off their feet, and not show any weakness.

-I’m not saying that happy, romantic, fairy-tale worthy relationships are not possible.
-I just think we need to let go of unhealthy notions about love that do more harm than good – beliefs about ourselves, our partner, and relationships in general that make it hard to develop a healthy connection with someone…let alone maintain our own sense of self.
+I’m not saying that happy, romantic, fairy-tale-worthy relationships are not possible.
+I just think we need to let go of unhealthy notions about love that do more harm than good—beliefs about ourselves, our partners, and relationships in general that make it hard to develop a healthy connection with someone, let alone maintain our own sense of self.
 Here’s what I mean:

-These are some disconcerting statistics from our Relationship Attachment Style Test on Queendom:
+Here are some disconcerting statistics from Queendom’s Relationship Attachment Style Test:

 Women